elixir-cloud-aai/cookiecutter-python/README.md

 - `AUTO_UPDATE_GITHUB_TOKEN`: GitHub token with permissions to write to the repository.

+    > Since Jan 2022, registries/organisations must explicitly grant the authority
+    > to create a pull request.
+This can be enabled on a per-organisation level,
+    > or a per-registry level for personal projects.
+See [GitHub][gh-update-token]
+    > for more details.

 ## Disclamer

 Some of the links and images have been hardcoded with `ELIXIR Cloud & AAI`'s